Office of Graduate Admission

 The College is accredited by the Commission of Higher Education of the Middle States Association of Colleges and Schools.
 Its accreditation dates continuously from 1955.
 All graduate degree programs have been approved by the Pennsylvania Department of Education (PDE).

-Consistent with its history, tradition and mission statement King's College has designed its graduate programs to prepare and develop professionals for business, industry, government, health care and education who possess the desire, skills, and education to accept management responsibilities and creative leadership positions in regional, national and international organizations.
+Philosophy of Graduate ProgramsConsistent with its history, tradition and mission statement King's College has designed its graduate programs to prepare and develop professionals for business, industry, government, health care and education who possess the desire, skills, and education to accept management responsibilities and creative leadership positions in regional, national and international organizations.
 King's College also seeks to offer high-quality education in specialized fields of study which not only enhance the student's technical background but also maintain a balance between the qualitative and quantitative methods, and the technical and socio-economic approaches to current issues.

 Graduate Honor Society

-The King’s College Graduate Division is a member of Alpha Epsilon Lambda (AEL), a national honor society founded in 1990 by former officers of the National Association of Graduate-Professional Students.
+The King’s College Graduate school is a member of Alpha Epsilon Lambda (AEL), a national honor society founded in 1990 by former officers of the National Association of Graduate-Professional Students.
 Before AEL, no honor society was devoted exclusively to recognizing graduate students.
 The mission of Alpha Epsilon Lambda is to promote intellectual achievement, leadership, and ethics among graduate students.